About Five of Pentacles

-Stained glass is symbolic of perception and how our vision (mental, phsyical and spiritual) can change according to our perception and beliefs.
+Stained Glass: Stained glass is symbolic of perception and how our vision (mental, physical, and spiritual) can change according to our perception and beliefs.
 The art of staining glass reaches back to ancient alchemy when certain compounds (i.e.: antimony windows) were mixed with glass to bring about transformational effects upon the viewer.
-When you are looking through the stained glass windows of a reading, it's a sign to begin getting honest about your perception of the situation.
+When you are looking through the stained glass windows in a reading, it’s a sign to begin getting honest about your perception of the situation.
 Are you seeing things clearly?
-Click for other colored glass in the cards.

-Featured on the 5 of Pentacles, we can derive from this imagery that snow symbol meanings deal with being "out in the cold," isolation, and exposure to harsh conditions.
-However, anyone who has stepped outside just after a fresh snow can tell you the beauty is stunning.
+Snow: Featured on the 5 of Pentacles, we can derive from this imagery that snow symbol meanings deal with being “out in the cold,” isolation, and exposure to harsh conditions.
+However, anyone who has stepped outside just after a fresh snowfall can tell you the beauty is stunning.
 Clean, crystally, and quiet.
 These are also symbolic qualities of snow.
 When the flakes fall on your eyes in a reading, keep in mind the snow is needed in order to have spring flowers.
-Also remember that tribulation is a matter of perspective - we can either see the snow as isolation or we can see it as a fresh clean blanket - waiting for us to make a few snow angels in it. another image of the snow in the card.
+Also, remember that tribulation is a matter of perspective – we can either see the snow as isolation or we can see it as a fresh clean blanket – waiting for us to make a few snow angels in it.

 Some helpful questions pertaining to the five of pentacles Tarot card meaning:

 - What outcomes did I expect when I started my pilgrimage?

 - What could I do differently to make the journey less arduous?

 - Am I still committed to my foundational faith and vision?